YasmineBB/saucehub/README.md

 This aligns with the user story:

-- *I want to easily be able to return to and find recipes matching my spice level.*
+- *I want to find out about the spice levels of various chillies.*

 ### Footer Section